 Business consultants at McKinsey & Company find that almost 60% of Americans are now exercising the remote work option.
-Further another 87% of the work force would eagerly jump at the chance to work remotely if given the chance, according to McKinsey.
-This leaves just 13 percent, according to the researchers, who indicated that they would turn down an offer to work remotely.
+Further another 87% of the work force would eagerly jump at the chance to tele-work if given the chance, according to McKinsey.
+This leaves just 13 percent, according to the researchers, who indicated that they would turn down an offer to work from home.
 If you want to cut to the chase, speed read through the remote work research, and get to the meat of the issue, you are welcome to scroll down.

 While much is shared about workers who prefer remote work, working from home and working from anywhere, let’s take a moment to analyze the characteristics and attitudes of the 13% okay?

-Workers that constitute the thirteen percent are those who don’t share the global interest in working remotely.
+Workers that constitute the thirteen percent are those who don’t share the global interest in tele-commuting.
 McKinsey identified these traits:

-- They were generally older than those who had a preference for working remotely (19 percent of the workers within the 55- to 64-year-old age bracket) declined to accept the offer to work remotely when given the opportunity;
+- They were generally older than those who had a preference for working from home (19 percent of the workers within the 55- to 64-year-old age bracket) declined to accept the offer to work at home when given the opportunity;

 - They tended to earn lower wages (17 percent of employees in the $25,000 to $74,999 annual income bracket) rejected the priviledge to work from home.

 Reasons why Workers Declined Option to Tele-work